HwNekhenite/AdrianMod/README.md

 # AdrianMod

 This is a Terraria mod for my most goated HUB O.
-Now you get to fight him in Terraria as a boss.
+Now you get to fight him in Terraria as a boss!
 (100% lore accurate, I've seen him do all these moves irl)

 ## ⚠️ IMPORTANT